Archive & Newsreel Footage

 Info:

-This short 30-second color televised broadcast features an Q&A with Jim Morrison and an introdoction showing various newspaper articles related to the Miami trial.
-Filmed in Bakersfield, CA at the Civic Auditorium, this filmwork was broadcast in San Diego days later.
-The full length master reel is intact, and features concert footage, the complete interview with Jim, and silent footage of The Doors and crew backstage.
-The master runs for approximately 6 minutes - much lengthier in comparison to the televised broadcast.
-Portions of this filmwork have been seen an offical release.
+This short 30-second color broadcast report features a Q&A with Jim Morrison and an introduction showing various newspaper articles related to the Miami trial.
+Filmed in Bakersfield, CA by Alvie Chadwick at the Civic Auditorium, this filmwork was broadcast on Channel 23 KERO-TV.
+The full length master reel lies in The Doors archives and features Bakersfield concert footage, a more extensive interview segment with Jim, and silent footage of The Doors and crew backstage.
+The master runs for approximately six minutes - much lengthier in comparison to the televised broadcast.

 FORMAT: Newsreel